tmarcu/cannibals_missionaries/README.md

 cannibals_missionaries
 ======================

-This is a program that implements breadth first search in order to solve the cannibals and missionaries problem for any given (solvable) combination.
+This is a program that implements breadth first search and depth first search in order to solve the cannibals and missionaries problem for any given (solvable) combination.